rn-om-syslab/syslab/README.md

 When the tag goes out of frame (the dominant real-world failure mode), the drone rotates slowly toward the last-known bearing until detection re-acquires, which usually takes one to two seconds if the target is still in the room.

 ---

-## Things that did not work

-A few dead ends that cost real time:

-**AirSim.** We started there.
-The `airgym` package wouldn't install cleanly against current Python versions, the gym-to-gymnasium migration broke most of the example code, and the Microsoft Python client had been deprecated.
-About three weeks went into this before we moved to PyBullet, which trains an order of magnitude faster anyway because it drops the Unreal renderer.

-**Full-state observation.** Giving both agents complete knowledge of each other's position produced an omniscient tracker and an evader that couldn't do anything useful.
-The asymmetric vision-limited setup came out of that failure.

-**GPS for indoor positioning.** Consumer modules give meter-scale errors in open sky and worse indoors.
-Not useful at the scales we were working at.

-**The custom build.** The original platform was a 5-inch FPV quadrotor with a Jetson Orin Nano for onboard compute.
-A wiring fault during final assembly shorted the power distribution board and destroyed the flight controller and the ESC.
-We swapped to the Tello EDU for the demonstration.
-The BOM for the custom build is in the paper appendix if you want to attempt it; the Jetson would let the policy and perception pipeline run onboard instead of over Wi-Fi, which would reduce the latency problem substantially.

 ## Future directions